SERC-Terraform-Labs/TERRAFORM-LAB-AWS-Get-Started/README.md

 # Terraform Lab - AWS Get Started

-Introduction to Terraform basics by building, changing, and destroying infrastructure on AWS.
+Introduction to Terraform basics by building, changing, and destroying infrastructure on Amazon Web Services (AWS).
+You will use `terraform` to provision an EC2 instance (virtual machine) on AWS.

 In this lab you will:

 - Create AWS infrastructure by using `terraform init`, `terraform plan`, and `terraform apply`.
 - Change AWS infrastructure by using `terraform plan` and `terraform apply`.